Do you know an AMSOIL Skeptic?

 The engine sludging problem again proves that the API’s system of Licensing trademarks to show minimal performance is questionably risky for consumers, while AMSOIL’s reputation for pursuing extreme excellence appears to be well deserved.

 AMSOIL is no scam.
 AMSOIL products are recognized worldwide in the lubrication industry as being the gold standard of maximum performance in oils and greases.
 [How else can a standard 1999 Chevy Express delivery van put a million miles on the engine and transmission without overhauls?
-How else can a class 8 big-rig run over 2M miles with annual oil changes and very little work?]
+How else can a class 8 big-rig run over 2M miles with annual oil changes and very little work?
+For a deeper understanding of why we recommend AMSOIL’s engineered synthetics, review how to pick the best engine oil.]

 [Here are some official AMSOIL statements on API Licensing and Warranty issues: